Shauryagulati/AppliedML-S3D/README.md

-# 17634 - Applied Machine Learning
+Applied Machine Learning

-## Course Description
+## Description
 Automated decisions systems increasingly rely on machine learning models for classification, regression, and prediction.
 The practical application of machine learning requires understanding the basic structure, assumptions, and limitations for a variety of model forms; how to formulate a meaningful problem; how to